 - An internet gateway or network address translation (NAT) gateway to connect your gateway to the Storage Gateway endpoints.

 Note: Typically, your initiator and gateway should be in the same AWS Region.
 Or, they should be as geographically close together as possible.

 Proceed with the steps to select a volume gateway.

 - In the Create gateway wizard of the Storage Gateway console, for Select host platform, choose Amazon EC2.

 Note: Be sure to expand the section "Set up instructions for Amazon EC2."
 Then, review the instructions before you proceed.

-Note: Don't close the browser window with the Storage Gateway console, because you need this page in a later step.
+Note: Don't close the browser window with the Storage Gateway console.
+You return to this page in a later step.

 Configure the host platform (Amazon EC2)

-- In the Amazon EC2 console, under Step 2: Choose an Instance Type, select one of the available instance types.
+- In the Amazon EC2 console, under Step 2: Choose an Instance Type, select m4.xlarge or one of the recommended instance types.